 Communication and visibility will be given high importance during the implementation of the action.
-The implementation of the communication activities shall be the responsibility of the contractors, and shall be funded from the amounts allocated to the Action.
+The implementation of the communication activities shall be funded from the amounts allocated to the action.

 All necessary measures will be taken to publicise the fact that the action has received funding from the EU in line with the Communication and Visibility Manual for EU External Actions.
 Additional Visibility Guidelines developed by the European Commission (DG NEAR) will have to be followed.